Armenian genocide: Ottoman entry into World War I

-Onset of genocide
+Onset

 Minister of War Enver Pasha took over command of the Ottoman armies for the invasion of Russian territory, and tried to encircle the Russian Caucasus Army at the Battle of Sarikamish, fought from December 1914 to January 1915.
 Unprepared for the harsh winter conditions, his forces were routed, losing more than 60,000 men.
 The retreating Ottoman army destroyed dozens of Ottoman Armenian villages in Bitlis vilayet, massacring their inhabitants.
 Enver publicly blamed his defeat on Armenians who he claimed had actively sided with the Russians, a theory that became a consensus among CUP leaders.
 Reports of local incidents such as weapons caches, severed telegraph lines, and occasional killings confirmed preexisting beliefs about Armenian treachery and fueled paranoia among CUP leaders that a coordinated Armenian conspiracy was plotting against the empire.
 Discounting contrary reports that most Armenians were loyal, the CUP leaders decided that the Armenians had to be eliminated to save the empire.

-Massacres of Armenian men were occurring in the vicinity of Bashkale in Van vilayet from December 1914.
+Massacres of Armenian men were occurring in the vicinity of Başkale in Van vilayet from December 1914.
 ARF leaders attempted to keep the situation calm, warning that even justifiable self-defense could lead to escalation of killing.
 The governor, Djevdet Bey, ordered the Armenians of Van to hand over their arms on 18 April 1915, creating a dilemma: If they obeyed, the Armenians expected to be killed, but if they refused, it would provide a pretext for massacres.
 Armenians fortified themselves in Van and repelled the Ottoman attack that began on 20 April.
 During the siege, Armenians in surrounding villages were massacred at Djevdet's orders.
 Russian forces captured Van on 18 May, finding 55,000 corpses in the province—about half its prewar Armenian population.
-Djevdet's forces proceeded to Bitlis and attacked Armenian and Syriac villages; the men were killed immediately, many women and children were kidnapped by local Kurds, and others marched away to be killed later.
+Djevdet's forces proceeded to Bitlis and attacked Armenian and Assyrian/Syriac villages; the men were killed immediately, many women and children were kidnapped by local Kurds, and others marched away to be killed later.
 By the end of June, there were only a dozen Armenians in the vilayet.

 The first deportations of Armenians were proposed by Djemal Pasha, the commander of the Fourth Army, in February 1915 and targeted Armenians in Cilicia (specifically Alexandretta, Dörtyol, Adana, Hadjin, Zeytun, and Sis) who were relocated to the area around Konya in central Anatolia.
 In late March or early April, the CUP Central Committee decided on the large-scale removal of Armenians from areas near the front lines.
 During the night of 23–24 April 1915 hundreds of Armenian political activists, intellectuals, and community leaders were rounded up in Constantinople and across the empire.
 This order from Talaat, intended to eliminate the Armenian leadership and anyone capable of organizing resistance, eventually resulted in the murder of most of those arrested.
 The same day, Talaat banned all Armenian political organizations and ordered that the Armenians who had previously been removed from Cilicia be deported again, from central Anatolia—where they would likely have survived—to the Syrian Desert.